Maltese language: Nouns

 Words of English origin are pluralised by adding either an "-s" or "-jiet", for example, friġġ, friġis from the word fridge.
 Some words can be pluralised with either of the suffixes to denote the plural.
 A few words borrowed from English can amalgamate both suffixes, like brikksa from the English brick, which can adopt either collective form brikks or the plural form brikksiet.
+Interestingly, some nouns of English origins still take Semitic plurals, like senter (gun) coming from 'centre', takes the plural snieter, like in ħanut (shop) = ħwienet, although it is no longer done with new loanwords.

 Derivation

 As in Arabic, nouns are often derived by changing, adding or removing the vowels within a triliteral root.
 These are some of the patterns used for nouns: